Claymost/weather-forecast-app/README.md

 ## Simple Weather Forecast App - R6

-This is a simple weather forecast application created for the r6 php developer coding test.
+This is a simple weather forecast application created for a developer coding test.

 ## Local dependencies
 PHP version of 8.1